reble/llvm/sycl/doc/design/CommandGraph.md

 which is the CUDA public API for batching series of operations, such as kernel launches, connected by dependencies.

-UR commands (e.g. kernels) are mapped as CUDA nodes using the [CUDA Driver API](https://docs.nvidia.com/cuda/cuda-driver-api/group__CUDA__GRAPH.html#group__CUDA__GRAPH).
+UR commands (e.g. kernels) are mapped as graph nodes using the [CUDA Driver API](https://docs.nvidia.com/cuda/cuda-driver-api/group__CUDA__GRAPH.html#group__CUDA__GRAPH).
 The CUDA Driver API is preferred over the CUDA Runtime API to implement the SYCL Graph backend to remain consistent with other UR functions.